-Promoter/Organizer: Elmer Beller was born in Nebraska in 1890 and moved to California in 1925.
-He operated a garage business in Mojave, California and began pitching horseshoe in 1948.
-He served as NHPA Vice President and NHPA Secretary-Treasure for a combination of 20 years, and President of the Southern California HPA for 10 years and President of the Long Beach Horseshoe Club for 10 years.
-He designed the first scoring devices used in World Tournaments, 1951 through 1959 at Murray, Utah.
-He attended 18 consecutive World Tournaments, working long and hard at each for their success.
-Beller was the first recipient of the Arch Stokes Memorial Award (1958) and served as a member on the initial Hall of Fame Selection Committee.
+Organizer: Elmer Beller was born in Nebraska in 1890 and moved to California in 1925 and began pitching horseshoe in 1948.
+He served as NHPA Vice President and NHPA Secretary-Treasurer for a combination of 20 years, and President of the Southern California HPA for 10 years.
+He was President of the Long Beach Horseshoe Club for 10 years.
+He designed the first scoring devices used in World Tournaments.
+They were used from 1951 through 1959 in Murray, Utah.
+He attended 18 consecutive World Tournaments, working long and hard at each to help ensure their success.
+Beller was the first recipient of the Arch Stokes Memorial Award in 1958 and served as a member on the initial Hall of Fame Selection Committee.
 Elmer passed away September 14, 1974.